Gates Are Not What You Need in RNNs: Residual Recurrent Unit

-The structure of RRU is similar to the ReZero residual network \citep{bachlechner2020rezero}.
+The structure of RRU is similar to the ReZero residual network \cite{bachlechner2020rezero}.
 At first, the previous hidden state $h_{t-1}$ and the input of the current timestep $x_t$ are passed through a linear transformation followed by L2 normalization and ReLU.
 Then, zero or more linear transformations follow employing ReLU activation.
-Dropout \citep{srivastava2014dropout} follows, and the result is linearly transformed to get two values – the output of the current timestep $o_t$ and the hidden state candidate $c$.
+To make the formulas clearer, Equation~\ref{eq:rru-eq2} has two vectors named $j_t$, in reality, each layer has its own $W^{k}$ and $B^{k}$.
+This value is a hyperparameter, for which each dataset has a specific value that works best, usually 1 or 2.
+Dropout \cite{srivastava2014dropout} follows, and the result is linearly transformed to get two values – the output of the current timestep $o_t$ and the hidden state candidate $c_t$.
 The next hidden state $h_t$ is produced by a weighted sum of the previous state and the candidate.
 The candidate is scaled by a zero-initialized parameter Z according to the ReZero principle.
 There is a slight difference from the ReZero paper in that we use a separate scale for each feature map, but ReZero uses a common scaling factor for all maps, see Section~\ref{section:ablation} for evidence that our version works better.
-The scale $S$ for the previous state is limited to the range $0-1$ by the sigmoid function.
-This eliminates unstable behaviour in some cases, especially if this scaling factor becomes negative.
-This weight is initialized in a way that after the sigmoid, it is uniformly distributed in the range $0-1$.
-This idea is suggested by \cite{gu2020improving} and relieves us from the need for another hyperparameter that needs to be tuned.
-We also experimented with a constant initialization of $S$; that worked similarly but required an adequate constant, usually in the range $0.4-0.95$ depending on the dataset (Section~\ref{section:ablation}).
-Note that although Equation~\ref{eq:rru-eq5} resembles the update gate of LSTM, it is not because in the update gate, both of the multiplied values depend on the input or hidden state but in our case, $S$ and $Z$ are learnable parameters -- effectively constants after training.